koenhendriks/ha-eplucon/README.md

 # Home Assistant Eplucon Integration

-> Currently in Alpha and updates might come with breaking changes

 This custom integration allows you to integrate your Eplucon devices into Home Assistant, providing access to real-time data and sensor values.

 ## Features